RENoMafex/grcpp/README.md

 ## Usage

 Usage examples and documentation will be provided as the project progresses.
-When the project is released, the usage will be the same as grc
+When the project enters beta state, the usage will be the same as grc

 ## Acknowledgments